4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | webServer object | [`sessionCookiePath`](API/WebServerClass.md#sessioncookiepath) |             |
 | `WEB SET OPTION` | `Web session cookie path`                                      |             |

-"path" field of the session cookie.
+Campo "path" de la cookie de sesión.
 Used to control the scope of the session cookies.
 If you set, for example, the value "/4DACTION" for this selector, the client will only send a cookie for dynamic requests beginning with 4DACTION, and not for pictures, static pages, etc.

 ## Session Cookie SameSite